dmbarbour/glas/docs/GlasObject.md

         Single              Array | Binary | Node(k-1)
         Many                Size .
 (LDigits(k) ++ (Rope(k+1) ++ RDigits(k)))

-This structure represents a 2-3 finger-tree rope.
-The finger-tree rope is a convenient default for most use cases for large lists.
-It won't hurt too much if other balanced rope structures are blindly manipulated as finger-tree ropes.
+This structure represents a 2-3 finger-tree rope, where '2-3' refers to the size of internal nodes.
+It is possible that wider nodes and more digits would offer superior performance.
+In any case, the finger-tree rope is effective for many use cases for larger lists.

+The ability to force a sublist into a flat array or binary is also useful.

 ### Glob Headers